mit-plv/kami/README.md

-Kami: A Coq Framework to Support Implementing and Verifying Bluespec-style Hardware Components
+Kami: A Platform for High-Level Parametric Hardware Specification and Its Modular Verification
 ==============================================================================================

-This repository (the "master" branch) contains the source code of Kami.

 Directory content
 -----------------